 - How do I ask for an administrative hearing?

-- How do I get ready for my hearing?
+- How else do I prepare for my hearing?

 - What do I bring to the hearing?